pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/example_react.md

 ### 1. Change the OpenAI client of your Agent

-The {class}`trinity.common.workflows.agentscope.react.react_agent.AgentScopeReActAgent` wraps AgentScope's ReAct agent and injects Trinity-RFT's `openai.AsyncOpenAI` instance during initialization.
+The {class}`AgentScopeReActAgent <trinity.common.workflows.agentscope.react.react_agent.AgentScopeReActAgent>` wraps AgentScope's ReAct agent and injects Trinity-RFT's `openai.AsyncOpenAI` instance during initialization.
 The subsequent execution is handled by the AgentScope agent itself, with no code modification required.

 ```python
 # A simplified version of trinity.common.workflows.agentscope.react.react_agent.AgentScopeReActAgent